 The District will maintain an official District personnel file/record in the Office of Human Resources for each teacher.
-Although not necessarily maintained in the same location, the District will keep separate sub-files of each individual's personnel file.
-Examples of information that could be in such sub-files are: 1) health records and documents; 2) documents related to grievances; 3) documents related to administrative leaves; and 4) documents related to disciplinary measures.
-Access to these sub-files/records will be restricted to only those District employees who have a need for such access as determined by the Assistant Superintendent of Human Resources.
-Anytime these types of personnel files/records are accessed for a purpose which may negatively affect the teacher, the teacher will be notified of the identity of the person accessing the file and the purpose for that access within two (2) workdays unless the teacher would have already been aware of such access.
+Anytime these types of personnel files/records are accessed for a purpose which may negatively affect the teacher, the teacher will be notified of the identity of the person accessing the file and the purpose for that access within three (3) workdays unless the teacher would have already been aware of such access.